 If you’re not into long-term investing, you can choose to trade shares in EasyJet instead.
 When you trade shares, you’re shooting for shorter-term profits by buying and selling in a small time frame.
 We’ve reviewed the low-fee online brokers that work best for higher-volume trading.

-How to buy EasyJet stock in 7 simple steps
+How to buy EasyJet shares in 7 simple steps

 When starting out as an investor, try betting a smaller amount of money.
 As you gain experience, you can put more capital into it, and try out more complicated investment strategies.
-Here’s a checklist to follow as you consider buying shares in EasyJet.
+Here’s a checklist to follow as you consider investing in EasyJet stocks and shares.

 - Know the company.
 What is EasyJet?
 How did it grow to become a successful discount airline?
 Is EasyJet producing revenue and profit growth that’s gaining steam?
 Get to know the company you’re investing in, so you’ll better understand that investment.